sassoftware/sas-studio-custom-steps/Loop/README.md

 Version 1.4 (15JAN2024) : Added the ability to specify the number of concurrent running jobs and the ability to specify the "**deployed**" flow within this custom step.

-Version 1.5 (26FEB2024) : Added the ability to have as much macro variables passed on to the looped job as you need.
+Version 1.5 (26FEB2024) : Added the ability to have as much macro variables passed on to the looped job as you need and added support for UTF8.